-7.2.7 Key handling for the TAU procedure when registered in E-UTRAN
+7.2.7 Key handling for the TAU procedure when registered in E-UTRAN or NHN

 Before the UE can initiate the TAU procedure, the UE needs to transition to ECM-CONNECTED state.
 The UE shall use the current EPS security context to protect the TAU Request and include the corresponding GUTI and eKSI value.
 The TAU Request shall be integrity-protected, but not confidentiality-protected.
 UE shall use the current EPS security context algorithms to protect the TAU Request message.
 For the case that this security context is non-current in the MME, the rules in clause 6.4 apply.